PhilipBorgesen/minecraft/README.md

 # Overview
 [![Travis](https://travis-ci.org/PhilipBorgesen/minecraft.svg?branch=master)](https://travis-ci.org/PhilipBorgesen/minecraft/branches#)

-gitThis is a collection of [SemVer](http://semver.org/spec/v2.0.0.html)-versioned Minecraft libraries written in Go.
+This is a collection of [SemVer](http://semver.org/spec/v2.0.0.html)-versioned Minecraft libraries written in Go.
 At the time of writing it contains the following Go packages:

   - `profile`, a binding for querying the public Mojang API for Minecraft profiles, supporting: